oyabun/MacToolbox-/README.md

 * **Paste** My clipboard history of choice.
 Nice UI!<br>Link: [http://pasteapp.me](http://pasteapp.me)<br>Pricing: $9,99

 * **Paws** "Paw is a full-featured HTTP client that lets you test and describe the APIs you build or consume.
 It has a beautiful native macOS interface to compose requests, inspect server responses, generate client code and export API definitions".
-Ture, and  I lofe the UI!<br>Link: [https://paw.cloud](https://paw.cloud)<br>Pricing: 49,99 € on time fee
+True, and  I love the UI!<br>Link: [https://paw.cloud](https://paw.cloud)<br>Pricing: 49,99 € on time fee

 * **Pocket** Bookmarking and reading list synched accross devices.
 Really shines when used with apps and browser extensions.<br>Link: [https://getpocket.com/](https://getpocket.com/)<br> Pricing: Free, go premium for 4,95 € a month